AB2212/ab2212.github.io/_posts/2020-05-24-Understanding Proximal Policy Optimization Part 1.md

 Consider a  reward function which takes a real number (e.g. agent's action) and outputs a reward value for that action.
 Let's define an arbitrary reward function $f$, such that $f: \mathcal{R}-> \mathcal{R}$,

 $f(x) = 0 $, for $ x <=0$

 $f(x) = 2 $, for $ 0< x <=2$

 $f(x) = x $, for $ 2< x <=4$

 $f(x) = 8 - x $, for $ 4< x <=8$

 $f(x) = 0 $, for $ x>8$,

-the function looks like this
+The function looks like this

 <figure>
   <img class="image" width="100%" src="{{ site.baseurl }}/img/reward_function.png" alt="">